Course Requirements

 Columbia seminars do not fulfill the colloquium requirement for Barnard political science majors.

-Colloquium Application Process
+Colloquium Enrollment Process

 Spring 2025 Colloquium Offerings

-Professor Cooley |
+Professor Battistoni |

 ---|---|